 The majority of foreign nationals are able to enter Thailand on a visa exemption stamp.

-This means that you get a stamp at the immigration desk that allows you to stay for 30 days.
+This means that when you enter Thailand you are given a stamp at the immigration desk that allows you to stay in the country for 30 days.

 Okay, so now you're clear on how long you can stay when you arrive without a visa, what if you want to stay for 6 weeks, or 2 even months?

-In this case, you can apply for a Tourist Visa.
+In this case, you can apply for a Tourist Visa before you travel.

 In this FAQ guide, I'll answer all common queries regarding the Thailand Tourist Visa, both single and multiple entry.